Rongbin99/nsbe2024/README.md

 ## 🛠️ How we built it ⚙️

 **Front-End Development:** We used Flutter and programmed in Dart to build the front-end and user interface experience that the user interacts with.
-We utilized numerous APIs, such as Google Maps, to provide a seemless end-user experience.
+We utilized numerous APIs, such as Google Maps, to provide a seamless end-user experience.

-This included a log-in page, user profile, local ranking leaderboard, and a gallery view of all the local landmarks that users can take pictures at to earn points.
+This included a log-in page, user profile, local ranking leaderboard, and a gallery view of all the local landmarks that users can take pictures to earn points.

 **Back-End Development:** We used Python to host our SQLite database and server.
-This server was responsible for storing all the user registration information and verifiying the identity of the user through the login process.
+This server was responsible for storing all the user registration information and verifying the identity of the user through the login process.
+Utilizing OpenCV and PyTorch to verify the location of images.

 ## 🚧 Challenges we ran into 🚨